What's the Difference Between Soda Water vs. Club Soda vs. Sparkling Water vs. Tonic Water?

 Making your own carbonated water at home is easier than you might think, with so many sparkling water or soda makers available in the market today!
 All you'll need is your very own soda maker, CO2 canisters, and a willing taste tester to drink all the bubbly beverages your heart desires!
 Whether your soda maker takes 60L Threaded Canisters or 60L Quick Connect Canisters, Soda Sense Refill Club has got you covered!

 Once you have your soda maker and CO2 canisters, insert the CO2 canister according to the manufacturer's instructions.
-Fill the accompanying water bottle with water, place it in the machine, and activate the carbonation.
+Fill the accompanying water bottle with filtered tap water, place it in the machine, and activate the carbonation.
 The level of carbonation is typically adjustable, allowing you to control the fizziness of your water.
 Wait for a few moments and voila - you’ve got your homemade sparkling water.

 This simple process makes it easy to enjoy freshly-carbonated water without having to buy expensive bottles in the store.
 It also allows you to enjoy fresh, fizzy water whenever you want without having to worry about plastic waste from store-bought bottles.
 Plus, it's a great way to save money while still getting your fizzy fix!